slingamn/ircv3-specifications/extensions/persistence.md

 #### Errors and Warnings

-Servers SHOULD NOT allow unauthenticated clients to become persistent, since there is currently no way for the client to reconnect in that case.
-Unauthenticated clients attempting to issue `GET` or `SET` SHOULD receive:
+Servers MUST NOT allow clients to become persistent unless there is some mechanism by which the client can reconnect to their persistent identity, e.g. via SASL or a session token mechanism.
+Clients attempting to issue `GET` or `SET` without an appropriate mechanism enabled SHOULD receive:

-    FAIL PERSISTENCE ACCOUNT_REQUIRED :An account is required
+    FAIL PERSISTENCE CREDENTIALS_REQUIRED :Persistence is unavailable due to lack of credentials

 On invalid parameters, the server MUST return: